bioinformatics-ua/dicoogle-learning-pack/_docs/migrating-3.md

 #### New extended trait `QueryDimInterface`

 Query interface objects may now also implement `QueryDimInterface`.
-This extended form providess a way to query at different levels in the DICOM Information Model.
+This extended form provides a way to query at different levels in the DICOM Information Model.

 Before this interface,